MieszkoMakuch/rocket-flying-game/README.md

 # Rocket Flying Game

-Rocket Flying Game is based on the Haskell binding to Apple's SpriteKit framework: Haskell SpriteKit binding.
+Rocket Flying Game is based on the Haskell binding to Apple's SpriteKit framework: HaskellSpriteKit.

 ## Install and run
 To play Rocket Flying Game you must install Haskell for Mac IDE.
 Code in this repository comes in the form of a Haskell for Mac project.
 After installing IDE and downloading repository just open the project and load the game.